-Barnstable is a Community Development Block Grant (CDBG) Entitlement Grantee and can use CDBG funds for activities that benefit LMI persons in the community; that prevent or eliminate slums and blight; and that is considered urgent needs because existing conditions pose a serious/immediate threat to community health or welfare.
+Barnstable is CDBG Entitlement Grantee and can use funds for activities that benefit LMI persons in the community; that prevent or eliminate slums and blight; and that is considered urgent needs because existing conditions pose a serious/immediate threat to community health or welfare.
 As mentioned throughout this document, a minimum of 70 percent of funds must benefit LMI persons.
 The Town utilizes funds to provide decent, affordable housing, create economic opportunities and suitable living environments per HUD outcomes.
-In response to COVID-19, funds may be used to address urgent needs.
 The overall benefit certification changed from one year to three years to allow for flexibility to address COVID-19.